Sexual harassment in education: Germany

+Indonesia

+On 16 April 2026, 16 Faculty of Law students of the University of Indonesia were suspended pending investigation after messages containing explicit remarks about female peers circulated online and prompted public criticism.

 Ghana and Nigeria

 BBC Africa Eye performed a year-long investigation into sexual harassment committed by university teachers in Ghana.
 Four academics were secretly filmed as part of the investigation.
 It involved undercover reporters posing as students at the University of Ghana and the University of Lagos.
 The resulting documentary was broadcast in October 2019, exposing the misconduct.

 The African Feminist Initiative released a solidarity statement condemning the harassment in an institution that should offer a safe environment for learning.

 Two academics were suspended from the University of Ghana for six months and four months, respectively, without salary.
 They were to undergo training about the university's sexual harassment and misconduct policy, to resume work only after a positive assessment, and to undergo an annual assessment for five years.
 Some have criticized the punishment as too lenient.

 In 2020, Nigeria's Senate initiated the debate of a bill aiming to prevent the sexual harassment of university students.